davidedc/Minimal-2D-Js-Software-Renderer/tests/browser-tests/performance-tests/adding-tests.md

   - Use opacity based on the fill and stroke opacity indicators:
     - opaque: alpha = 1.0
     - semi: alpha = 0.2-0.8 (randomly chosen)
+    - no: no fill/stroke applied

 - **Circles**:
-  - Use radii based on the fill size indicator:
+  - Use radii based on the size indicator:
     - XS: 2-8px
     - S: 5-15px
     - M: 10-50px